jcraigk/phishin/README.md

 All audio is provided in MP3 format.
 More formats and sources may be made available at a later time.
 Assets including audio MP3s, waveform PNGs, and album art JPEGs are served directly from the web server and cached via CloudFlare CDN.

-Join the [Discord](https://discord.gg/KZWFsNN) to discuss content and development.
+Join the [Discord](https://discord.gg/KZWFsNN) to discuss content and development or install the [Discord Bot](https://github.com/jcraigk/phishin-discord) to query setlists and play music in voice channels.

 ## Developer Setup